NeoResearch/csbiginteger-js/README.md

 ## Final remarks

 Main maintainer is @igormcoelho.
-Thanks a lot to @snowypowers for the good advices!
+Thanks a lot to @snowypowers for the good advices and @ixje on endianess discussions.

 MIT License